microchip-pic-avr-examples/pic18f16q41-adcc-temp-sensor-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# ADCC Temperature Sensor
+# Using the Temperature Indicator on PIC18F16Q41
-In this example, the ADCC will be configured to be used with the Temperature Indicator Module to measure the PIC18F16Q41 device temperature at short intervals.
+In this example, the ADCC will be configured to sample the Temperature Indicator Module to measure the PIC18F16Q41 device temperature periodically.
 ## Related Documentation

 * [PIC18F16Q41 Datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/PIC18F06-16Q41-DataSheet-40002214C.pdf)